-Aside from the layer of dirty glass, there are just too much glare, draperies in the way and the car is moving at least 60 miles per hour.
+Aside from the layer of dirty glass, there is just too much glare, and draperies in the way and the car is moving at least 60 miles per hour.

-QingHai Lake is China’s largest lake, also the largest saltwater lake.
-It sits on 10,695 ft elevation.
+QingHai Lake is China’s largest lake, and also the largest saltwater lake.
+It sits at 10,695 ft elevation.
 The area measures 4236.6 sq meter (=45206.38 sq ft) with highest depth 125 ft.
-Water color is a jade green which appears to be rich in mineral and other water algaes.
+Watercolor is a jade green that appears to be rich in minerals and other water algae.

 The gorgeous green reminds me of an old song which vividly describes the Lake and Quilan Mountains ,“青海青，黃河黃，更有那滔滔的金沙江。雪浩浩，山蒼蒼，祁連山下好牧場…..羊兒的毛好似雪花亮。” It is amazing that I can finally relate the song to the actual scene and know how well the lyrics was written.
 I had my emotional moment listening to the song again.
 How many days have gone by since I first sang the song in grade school?
 How precious our life is and how lucky that I was able to re-read the textbook in the physical location.

 Won’t it be great if I can take some lake pictures out in the open?
 If I have any regret for this trip at all, this is it!!!

 Learned from the tour guide, the weather is this area is absolutely unpredictable.
 It can be sunny in the morning and snowing in the evening.
 The residents just have to prepare for all weather conditions.
 I bet weatherman won’t have a job here.
 We were very lucky to arrive here one day after the fresh snow, however.

 This is the Qilian Mountains 祈連山, but my Oregonian husband thinks they are only hills.
 Either mountains or hills, I think the brown texture on white snow has unique character of its own.